Axtomaton/Homelytics/README.md

 2. To run the FastAPI backend:

     a.
 Navigate to the 'backend' directory:
-     cd backend
+     cd homelytics/backend
      b.
 Run the main.py file using Python: python main.py

  3. To set up the frontend:
     a.
-Navigate to the home directory of your project: cd ..
+Navigate back to the home directory of your project: cd ..
     b.
 Install Node.js dependencies:
        npm install